-Clean, round pearls with nice color and luster.
+Clean, round AAA-grade pearls with nice color and luster.
 Necklace stands out for its double-knotted, French-wire threading and secure double-safety ball clasp.
 Extremely high quality at a mid-range price.

 There are few jewelry pieces that are as classic and sophisticated as a pearl necklace.
 It’s a highly versatile option that works just as well with casual outfits as it does with more formal attire.
 If there isn’t a pearl necklace in your jewelry box, it might be time to pick one up.

 The one problem with shopping for a pearl necklace?
 There are so many pearl size, shape, and color options to choose from that you can get overwhelmed in a hurry.
-And you have to decide what what necklace length and other features work best with your personal style.
+And you have to decide what necklace length and other features work best with your personal style.
 It’s definitely a lot to sort through.

 If you’re in the market for a pearl necklace, read on for information and advice you can use as you shop for the perfect strand of pearls.